 Test And Customize.
 Play around with different automation until you find ones that best suit your needs while optimizing your smart home experience.

 Social media today plays a huge part in the lives of teens.
-But does it affect well-being?
-This research project investigates if certain platforms make teenagers more worried, nervous or sad.
-Or if time spent online matters.
-This is research can help student grasp the possible pros and cons of social media use.
-This is one of the best innovation project ideas for students.
+But how does it affect their well-being?
+This research project investigates if certain platforms make teenagers more worried, nervous, or sad.
+Or if the time spent online matters.
+Results from this research could help students grasp the possible pros and cons of social media use.
+Research is one of the best innovation project ideas for students.

 What You'll Need: